hananurrehman/playwrighttestproject/README.md

 # Playwright Practice Project

-This project demonstrates all the research and learning I have been up to with my playwright journey:
+This project demonstrates some basic learning I have acquired in Playwright:

 ## Contact List Demo App tests